learn-co-students/nyc-mhtn-ds-082619-lectures/README.md

 git push
 ```

-# If you only want to store your notes locally
+# If you only want to save your notes locally

 ## Clone down this repository.